mnberthe/aws-solutions-architect-associate-notes/README.md

 - __New subnets are assigned the Default NACL__
 - __Default NACL allows all inbound & outbound requests__
 - New NACL rule By default deny all inbound and outbound traffic until you add rules
+- __* All Traffic Deny__ This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied. __You can't modify or remove this rule.__

 - __NACL Rules__:
   - Based only on IP addresses
   - Rules number: 1-32766 (lower number has higher precedence)
   - First rule match will drive the decision
   - The last rule denies the request (only when no previous rule matches)
+  - Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.

 __NACL vs Security Group__